galaxyproject/galaxy-hub/src/admin/config/performance/cluster/index.md

 * The host on which the Galaxy server processes run (referred to in this documentation as `galaxy_server`) should be configured in the DRM as a "submit host".
 * `galaxy_user` must have a real shell configured in your name service (`/etc/passwd`, LDAP, etc.).
 System accounts may be configured with a disabled shell like `/bin/false` (Debian/Ubuntu) or `/bin/nologin` (Fedora[/RedHat](/src/admin/config/performance/cluster/RedHat/index.md)).
+  * If Galaxy is configured to submit jobs as real user (see below) then the above must be true for all users of galaxy.
 * The Galaxy server and the worker nodes are running the same version of Python (worker nodes will run Python scripts calling the Galaxy code and its dependencies to set job output file metadata).

 To continue, you should have a working DRM that `galaxy_user` can successfully submit jobs to.